On this page:

 If your builder has not followed the legal process for variations, contact us on 1300 55 75 59 or seek legal advice.
+Calling this number costs the same as a local call.
+Additional charges may apply if you are calling from overseas, on a mobile, or payphone.
 You may not have to pay for the cost of the changes if the builder should have reasonably foreseen the issues when the contract was signed.

 Prime cost items

 Prime cost items are your selections of fixtures and fittings (for example: ovens, taps and tiles) that are listed items in the contract but which are not specifically identified and costed.

 This is because you or your builder could not determine or agree the make, model or exact price of the item at the time you signed the contract – you could only estimate the price, which could be less than the final cost.